JoshuaTLand/redditAlert/README.md

 Database
  - the db class current uses psycopg2 to connect to a postgresql db.
  - create the "redditalert" database
- - change `line 35` of the `dbScript` to your user.
+ - change `lines 35 & 47` of the `dbScript` to your user.
 Save and run the sql file to create the needed table

 Usage
  -